-The combination of optimism and overconfidence causes people to over to exaggerate about their knowledge and their ability to control a situation, and also to underestimate the risks of their actions.
+The combination of optimism and overconfidence causes people to over exaggerate about their knowledge and their ability to control a situation, and also to underestimate the risks of their actions.

-This phenomenon that's described by Yossi Yassour, quite stand out when it comes to technical entrepreneurs; for them sometimes, the product which they develop is the best and exactly what the market needs.
+This phenomenon that's described by Yossi Yassour, stands out when it comes to technical entrepreneurs; sometimes, for them, the product which they develop is the best and exactly what the market needs.
 Therefore, the product will sell itself almost without any marketing efforts.

-Though in reality, it's usually different, and it seems that there are competitive products, and clients have demands for changes, so if they don't make the right marketing actions, the product won't sell by itself.
+Though. in reality, it's usually different and it seems that there are competitive products.
+Clients have demands for changes, so if they don't make the right marketing actions, the product won't sell itself.

-The ability to ask for help comes from high self-esteem: a person who asks for help acknowledges his strengths and limits and doesn't fear to let others know his needs of help.
+The ability to ask for help comes from high self-esteem: a person who asks for help acknowledges his strengths and limits and does not fear to let others know he/she needs help.

-The need of help can be in any field, and only by acknowledging we need it.
+The need for help can be in any field, and only by acknowledging that we need it.

 Ed Mlavsky, who knows the entrepreneur's field from all his aspects, talks about it in his video that was produced through Global Entrepreneurship Week.
 He said: "Don't be ashamed to ask for help."